 There is much more information available in the digital format than is published on this website.
 It is intended to be a living and growing work, so check back occasionally to see if more information has been added as it is uncovered.
-Each page will list a lead researcher so that contact can be made through Absolutely Waterford for additions or comments.
+Each page will list a lead researcher so that email contact can be made through director@ExploreWaterford.com for additions or comments.

 Do not let our history be buried in a box somewhere in the corner of your basement.
 If you have something to share, we can scan photos and documents if you want to keep the originals.
+Also consider donating historical photos to the Waterford Public Library where they will be archived for future generations in the Digital Collection, sponsored by the University of Wisconsin and Wisconsin Historical Society.
 If you have a passion for local history, consider joining our committee.
-Contact Dawn Brummel, Executive Director of Explore Waterford, (formerly Absolutely Waterford): email@example.com for contact information.
+Contact Dawn Brummel, Executive Director of Explore Waterford, (formerly Absolutely Waterford): director@ExploreWaterford.com for contact information.

 Biographies of Contributors

-Judy Gambrel is originally from Chicago but splits her time between her Watrfordhome in Waterford and Rockford, Illinois.
+Judy Gambrel is originally from Chicago but splits her time between her Waterford home and her business in Rockford, Illinois.
 Her Rockford home is in an 850,000-square-foot former hardware factory built in 1910.
 She and her late husband made a 10,000-square-foot apartment turned museum.
 Judy’s collection boasts original WWI posters and patriotic memorabilia.
 Her building also includes a general store, hardware store, music store and her husband’s antique tool museum.
 Judy was also on Rockford’s local history museum board for eight years.